 Using WooCommerce Discounts for role-based pricing

-Role-based pricing is a strategic approach that can significantly benefit WooCommerce stores.
+Role-based pricing is a strategic approach that can really benefit WooCommerce stores.
 It allows you to tailor your pricing strategy to different customer segments, potentially increasing both sales and customer loyalty.
 By offering specialized pricing to certain groups, you can:

-• Attract and retain high-value customers
+- Attract and retain high-value customers

-• Encourage bulk purchases from wholesalers
+- Encourage bulk purchases from wholesalers

-• Reward loyal customers or members with exclusive discounts
+- Reward loyal customers or members with exclusive discounts

-• Create tiered pricing structures that incentivize customers to increase their spending
+- Create tiered pricing structures that incentivize customers to increase their spending

 Common use cases for role-based pricing include:

-• Offering wholesale discounts to business customers
+- Offering wholesale discounts to business customers

-• Providing special rates for VIP or premium members
+- Providing special rates for VIP or premium members

-• Giving educators or students access to discounted prices
+- Giving educators or students access to discounted prices

-• Rewarding long-term customers with loyalty discounts
+- Rewarding long-term customers with loyalty discounts

 Setting up role-based discounts with WooCommerce Discounts is easy!
 You can adjust this in the Discount conditions settings by clicking “This discount needs extra conditions” and choosing the relevant user role.
-Adding a condition to apply a discount only to the wholesaler user role

 Take your WooCommerce store to the next level with custom pricing